 - The nasal flu vaccine (Fluenz): the flu virus is grown on fertilised hens' eggs and the vaccine may contain residues of the egg proteins.
 At the moment there are no data on the use of Fluenz in children with an egg allergy.
 They should therefore be given an alternative vaccine, either an egg-free inactivated flu vaccine (if available) or, following specialist medical advice, a vaccine with a very low albumin content.

 Most of the annual flu vaccines for adults also contain egg proteins, as the virus is often grown on fertilised hens’ eggs.
-Other non-routine vaccines, such as yellow fever, may also contain egg proteins, and people with egg allergy are advised to check before receiving them.
+Other non-routine vaccines, such as yellow fever vaccine, may also contain egg proteins.
+Those with egg allergy should always ask about egg protein content before receiving a vaccine.

 Yeast is not used in the production of any of the vaccines used in the UK routine schedule, except for the Gardasil HPV vaccine.
 UK Department of Health advice is that Gardasil can be given to yeast-allergy sufferers because the final vaccine product does not contain any yeast.

 A tiny quantity of yeast protein may remain in Hepatitis B vaccines, though there is no evidence that this can cause allergic reactions.